• Skip to main content

 How Reliable Is The Toyota 1GR-FE Engine?

-Toyota’s 4.0L V6 engine earns above average remarks for reliability.
+Toyota’s 4.0L V6 engine earns above-average remarks for reliability.
 It’s without question one of the most reliable engines we’ve written about.
-The 1GR-FE does not suffer many common problems.
+The 1GR-FE does not suffer many common engine problems.
 When failures do occur they’re usually pretty cheap and simple to fix.
-The only exception are the issues with 4.0 V6 head gaskets.
+The only exception is the issues with 4.0 V6 head gaskets.
 However, the head gasket failures likely only affect a very small percentage of all 1GR-FE engines on the road.

 Plenty of Toyota Tundras, Tacomas, 4Runners, and FJ Cruisers have 250,000+ miles on them.
 It seems most owners have positive experiences even at incredibly high mileage.
 Of course, maintenance and oil changes are key to ensuring a reliable experience with the 4.0 V6 engine.
 That holds true for any engine.